clay/clay.github.io/docs/building-a-component.md

 ### Client.js

 This file is simply the client-side controller for components when rendered as HTML.
-This will must export one function which will receive the DOM node for _each instance of the component on the page_.
+This will export one function which will receive the DOM node for _each instance of the component on the page_.
 If your component appears in four different places on the page it will be called once for each instance.

 Example: